Nome King: In other media

 Sherwood Smith's novels The Emerald Wand of Oz and Trouble Under Oz feature Ruggedo's son, Prince Rikiki, who aspires to regain his father's kingdom.

-The Nome King appears in Dorothy and the Witches of Oz played by professional wrestler Al Snow.
-He is among the villains that accompanies the Wicked Witch of the West in her attack on Earth.
+The Nome King appears in Dorothy and the Witches of Oz, portrayed by Al Snow.
+He is among the villains who accompany the Wicked Witch of the West in her attack on Earth.
 During the climax of the film, the Nome King fights the Tin Man and is defeated by him.

-The Nome King appears in the comic series Fables.
-He is the current ruler of that land, as well as many of the surrounding kingdoms and Imperial districts.
-Nome King attended the Imperial conference called after the destruction of the magic grove and was positively delighted by the plans outlined by the Snow Queen for the effective genocide of the mundane population.
-He did feel, however, that the plan could be improved with his assistance, feeling that he had many minions that could be of great use.
-In the wake of the fall of the Adversary's Empire, the Nome King creates his own pan-Ozian empire.
-He was killed during Bufkin's revolution when the Nome King's own hanging rope magically came to life and snapped its master's head off.

-The Nome King appears in the season one finale of Emerald City portrayed by Julian Bleach.
+The Nome King appears in the season one finale of Emerald City, portrayed by Julian Bleach.
 He appears as a flayed man trapped by Mistress East in the Prison of the Abject, possibly even the first to be imprisoned there.
 Dorothy Gale frees him in her search of someone able to control the stone giants.
 He manages to find his skin and puts it back on, before growing bat-like wings and flying to the Emerald City.
 While his name isn't revealed, it appears he is a form of the so-called "Beast Forever" that the people of Oz are afraid of.
 The episode ends with Dorothy being called back to Oz to help save it from the Beast Forever.
 The Beast Forever's identity is revealed in the credits, which list him as "Roquat".